 Students who have graduated with a degree may not apply for admission to pursue the same degree with a different cognate/concentration (example: a student who has earned a Master of Business Administration MBA degree with a cognate in Accounting may not apply for admission to pursue a second MBA with a cognate in Healthcare Management).

 Admission status is subject to the terms of any previous academic or disciplinary probation, suspension, or dismissal.
 Students must submit official transcripts from all educational institutions attended since enrollment at Liberty.
+Students must receive approval from the Registrar’s Office, Office of Community Life, and Student Financial Services before an acceptance decision can be made.
 Admission decisions for re-applicants will be based on the current admission criteria of the respective degree program at the time the re-application is submitted.

 Students who break enrollment and apply for readmission will be required to follow the current degree completion plan in effect at the time of re-entry to the University.